-I got about ¾ of the way through Harrison Hills.
+I got about three-quarters of the way through Harrison Hills.
 As its name implies, it’s pretty hilly.
 And they’re the long, super-steep uphills and downhills that aren’t easy to do either way.
 The nasty mosquitoes continued until afternoon, when a wonderful, strong breeze blew up and got them out of my way.

-You know, I know the mosquitoes are much worse in the heart of summer.
-And I’ve hiked through much worse buggy conditions, like some biting black flies in British Columbia that relentlessly pestered me for hours on end.
-So the mosquitoes I’ve encountered thus far haven’t been that bad.
-And yet … they are.
-When you’re hiking all day, every day, even a modest number of mosquitoes buzzing in your ears, lodging in your eyes, biting your shoulders, etc. are highly annoying.
+For when you’re hiking all day, every day, even a modest number of mosquitoes buzzing in your ears, lodging in your eyes, biting your shoulders, etc. are highly annoying.
 Sometimes I yell at them out loud.
 Like, “Knock it off, already!”
 Or, “That.
 Is.
 Enough!”
 Doesn’t help, of course, but it makes me feel better.

-This afternoon I ran into another thru-hiker, Adam from the Milwaukee area.
+This afternoon I ran into another thru-hiker, Adam Hinz from the Milwaukee area.
 He said Parrish Hills wasn’t too bad, but the Kettlebowl is difficult.
 These are the Langlade County segments often mentioned as confusing.
 I’m ready to tackle them after Joe’s tutorial yesterday, but I’ll admit I’m a bit nervous.
 I’ll be tackling Parrish Hills right when my crew is changing, so I’ll be alone in there.
 Yikes!